Living with Lingering Covid-19 is an unpredictable roller coaster of a ride, Published in the Daily Maverick, 18 June 2020

 I was intrigued.

-It’s now Day 45 since I tested positive for Covid-19, and, scrolling through his page – as I chatted with a professor of infectious diseases at Liverpool School of Tropical Medicine – was tremendously reassuring.
+It’s now Day 45 of my Covid-19 symptoms, and, scrolling through his page – as I chatted with a professor of infectious diseases at Liverpool School of Tropical Medicine – was tremendously reassuring.
 Turns out that Garner’s article isn’t really called I’m still unwell Eleanor – that was just an artifice of odd LinkedIn badging.
 Actually, his opinion piece, published in the British Medical Journal on 5 May, is titled: For 7 weeks I have been through a roller coaster of ill health, extreme emotions, and utter exhaustion”.

 I quoted some of his descriptions of living with Covid-19 – in his case, since mid-March – in my own ‘coming out’ article published a couple of weeks later.
 I’ve been sent Garner’s piece – published the day before I got sick – many times and have shared it even more.
 In the beginning it was incredibly comforting.
 Even in early May – stranded in bed coughing and checking my oxygen levels – all the descriptions of Covid-19 were binary: either you should be utterly terrified of being dragged into hospital to die from a lack of oxygen and no working ventilators; or you could expect a version of the flu, which you would breeze through in a week.